Marko Lazetić: Loan to Rheindorf Altach

 On 3 February 2023, Lazetić moved to Austrian Bundesliga club Rheindorf Altach on a six-month loan.

 Loan to Fortuna Sittard

 On 24 August 2023, Lazetić joined Eredivisie club Fortuna Sittard on a season-long loan.

 Loan to TSC

 On 18 June 2024, he moved back to his native Serbia, and joined Serbian SuperLiga club TSC on a season-long loan.

 Aberdeen

 On 18 August 2025, Lazetić moved to Scotland, and signed a four-year contract with Scottish Premiership club Aberdeen.

+Noah

+On July 13, 2026, Lazetić joined Armenian Premier League club FC Noah for an undisclosed fee.

 Personal life

 Lazetić is the nephew of former footballers Nikola Lazetić and Žarko Lazetić.